 During the same year Acea dealt with one of the most serious water crises.
 Extraordinary maintenance interventions ensured continuity of the service for residents also thanks to an awareness campaign for responsible resource management.

 The logo’s restyling launched Acea into the digital world.

 During the year 2019 Acea made its entry into the gas distribution sector and laid the bases for construction of the Peschiera Aqueduct’s second line, thereby securing the Capital’s water requirements.
 Moreover, Acea Innovation was set up, a company operating in value-added services for ecological transition and electric mobility.
 Following the finalisation of photovoltaic plant acquisitions, Acea resumed its growth in the renewable energy market, with the aim of contributing to decarbonisation and energy transition, and entered the plastic treatment segment, confirming the role performed in the waste treatment cycle.

 The new trademark and entry into the overseas market

-In the year 2000, Acea entered the overseas market with the construction and concession of a water plant in Lima.
-In 2001, Acea acquired the Enel electricity distribution network in Rome.
-In 2001, as business consortium leader, Acea was awarded the management of the integrated water service in Campania for Ato 3 Sarnese-Vesuviano and, in Tuscany, for Ato 2 (Pisa) and Ato 6 (Grosseto-Siena).
-In 2002, the company won the tender for Ato 3 (Florence), as well as the tender to manage Ato 5 Southern Lazio - Frosinone.
+The year 2000 saw Acea’s entry into the overseas market, with the construction and concession of a water plant in Lima.
+In 2001 Acea took over the Enel electricity distribution network in Rome.
+In the same year, as business consortium leader, Acea was awarded the management of the integrated water service in Campania for Ato (“Optimal Territorial Area”) 3 Sarnese-Vesuviano and in Tuscany for Ato 2 (Pisa) and Ato 6 (Grosseto-Siena).
+In 2002, the company won the tender for Ato 3 (Florence), as well as for the management of Ato 5 Southern Lazio - Frosinone.

 Listing on the stock market